Florida Representative I Senior Jewelry Specialist GIA GG

 Kate Della Monica is a Senior Specialist in the Jewelry and Watches department, and serves as Freeman’s first Regional Representative in Florida.
-Kate joined Freeman’s in January 2018 as a Department Administrator.
+She joined Freeman’s in January 2018 as a Department Administrator.

-While at Freeman’s, Kate has honed many skills to support her both in the field acquiring property for consignment and behind the scenes in the laboratory and office.
-She has completed the Graduate Gemologist program at the Gemological Institute of America (GIA), and is USPAP compliant.
-Kate’s commitment to continuing her education and experience as a specialist and appraiser drives her excitement for the auction business.
+While at Freeman’s, Della Monica has honed many skills to support her both in acquiring property for consignment and behind-the-scenes in the laboratory and office.
+She completed the Graduate Gemologist program at the Gemological Institute of America (GIA), and is USPAP compliant.
+Her commitment to education and experience as a specialist and appraiser drives her excitement for the auction business.

-Before joining Freeman’s, Kate worked as an assistant director of a Philadelphia art dealing business, where she experienced the auction world through a consignor’s perspective.
-She attended school in Philadelphia, receiving a BFA in 3-D Fine Art from Moore College of Art & Design.
+Before joining Freeman’s, she worked as an assistant director at a Philadelphia art dealing business where she experienced the auction world through a consignor’s perspective.
+Della Monica received a bachelor's degree in 3D fine art from Moore College of Art & Design in Philadelphia.
 In addition to her work in the visual arts, Kate is a musician who has traveled the country playing original music.

-To me, the most exciting part about connecting with clients is hearing about the connection people have with their jewelry.
-I love to hear the emotion in a client's voice when they talk about how sentimental their items are.
-It's nice to be able to reassure them that a potential buyer will get to enjoy the piece even further and carry on the legacy.
+Hearing about the connection people have with their jewelry.
+I love the emotion in a client's voice when they talk about how sentimental their items are.
+It's nice to be able to reassure them that a potential buyer will enjoy the piece and carry on the legacy.

-If I could own a single item we've sold, it would be Nursing Madonna by the Master of the Embroidered Foliage.
-I remember when the painting first came in, I hadn't taken a look at it yet and didn't understand why it was so important; I even asked Alasdair.
-He told me to look closely at it, because every time he looked at it he found something new.
-I took his advice: every day I walked past it in the gallery, I would stop and scan the painting.
-The fabric was undeniably beautiful.
-I was hypnotized by it.
-The day it sold, I decided to name my band's new album after it.
+The Nursing Madonna by the Master of the Embroidered Foliage.
+When the painting arrived, I hadn't looked at it yet and didn't understand its importance.
+Alasdair Nichol, Freeman's Chairman and Director of Fine Art, told me to look at it closely because every time he did, he noticed something new.
+I took his advice and studied the painting each time I walked by it in the gallery.
+The fabric was undeniably beautiful and I was hypnotized by it.
+The day it sold, I named my band's new album after it.